Honest Definition of Our Parental Fear

 It will ruin their lives, compromising education, career and relationships.

-I have a child with ADHD.
-He is obsessed with screens.
-These are our fears as his parents.
-Everything that follows is driven by our personal parental pain.
+I have 2 boys with ADHD.
+They are obsessed with screens.
+These are our fears as their parents.
+It is personal. it’s our parental pain.

-This article addresses both the Problem and the Solutions – our goal is to equip parents with actionable strategies.
+I try to address both the Problem and the Solutions – with the goal is to equip parents with actionable strategies.

 Children today are spending increasing amounts of time glued to their screens.
 Parents all over the world are becoming more concerned, and some of us have started calling this phenomenon by what it is: addiction.
 According to research by Common Sense Media, 50% of teens feel addicted to mobile devices, and 78% check their phones at least every hour.
 It’s no secret that most of us adults are becoming addicted to technology as well: 48% of adults feel the need to respond to texts and other notifications from their phones immediately.